Carole Samaha

-Carole Samaha (كارول سماحة; born July 25, 1972) is a Lebanese singer, actress, and performer.
+Carole Samaha (كارول سماحة; born July 25, 1972) is a Lebanese Egyptian singer, actress, and performer.
 She has released six studio albums.
 Samaha has a Master's degree in acting and directing, which she earned in 1999 from the Saint Joseph University of Beirut.

 In 2004, she won the Arab Music Award for best female newcomer.
 She has also won multiple Murex d'Or awards and was nominated for best Arabia New Act in the MTV Europe Music Awards 2008.

 Before starting her pop music career, Carole Samaha was a classical actress and worked extensively with Mansour Rahbani and Marwan Rahbani.
 Her first music single was Bi Sabah el Alf el Talet in 2000.

 In 2007, Carole Samaha returned to the theater to play Zenobia in the Rahbani musical with the same name.
 She established her own production company, Lacarma, in 2009.
 In 2011, Carole Samaha starred in the TV series Al Shahroura, broadcast during Ramadan, as the singer and actress Sabah.
 In 2013, she was a judge on The X Factor (Arabic TV series) and she was the mentor for Young Pharoz, Maraya and Les Bledards Ninja.
 Later that year, she created the musical show "The Lady", produced by Rotana, which premiered on August 10, 2013.